Making the most of your NDIS plan review

 Can’t wait for your formal review?

-While the NDIS will contact you when it’s time for your annual review, you can request a review at any time if your personal circumstances have changed significantly and you feel your plan is no longer suited to your situation.
+While the NDIS will contact you before your plan ends, you can request a review at any time if your personal circumstances have changed significantly and you feel your plan is no longer suited to your situation.

 * In some cases, NDIS plans cover any time between 3 months or 3 years.